SchulzLab/STARE/docs/Troubleshooting.rst

 Header in bed-files
 ******************
-Header are allowed in bed-files, and also encouraged to label the activity columns, but they must be preceeded by a number sign '#'.
+Headers are allowed in bed-files, and also encouraged to label the activity columns, but they must be preceeded by a number sign '#'.
 Otherwise, bedtools will fail to work.

+Gene annotation and gene IDs
+******************
+STARE relies heavily on the gtf-file you provide.
+It will consider all entries where the 3rd column (1-based) equals 'gene'.
+Within those entries it will take the string that follows 'gene_id' in the last column as identifier.
+The ABC-scoring step also retrieves the string after 'gene_name'.
+Make sure that the format is consistent, and that gene IDs in other files are present in your gtf-file.
+For example, if you give a list of genes with the -u flag in the style of 'ENSG00000223972', but your gtf-file has 'ENSG00000223972.4', you won't get any results.

 The *chr* prefix
 ******************
 We rely on `bedtools <https://bedtools.readthedocs.io/en/latest/>`_ for intersection of regions.
-Bedtools requires that the naming scheme for the first column is identical, meaning that either both files have a chr-prefix, or both don't have it.
+Bedtools requires that the naming scheme for the first column is identical, meaning that either both files have a chr-prefix, or neither of them.
 A mixture will cause an error.
 STARE will check the files in advance and should take care of this for you.
 But if there is an unexpected format or the scaffolds don't start with "chr", this will likely fail.
 This affects the region file (-b), gene annotation (-a), sequence file (-g) and regions to exclude (-x).
 It might be worth ensuring consistency for the chromosome name in each of the files, if you suspect that to be the issue.

 Is it compressed?
 ******************